 The Maintenance Division is responsible for removal of all graffiti in the public right-of-way.
 To report graffiti please call (562) 431-2527 x1414.

-Click on the link below to view the latest Waste and Recycling Newsletter for Seal Beach: Recycle Today – Waste & Recycling Newsletter for Seal Beach
+Click on the links below to view the latest Education and Outreach materials for Seal Beach:

 Click on the link below to learn more about the City's disposal services: